 Repainting Furniture Prep

 It’s time to fix these tables.
-The next question may arise asking can you paint over stain?
+The next question may arise asking can you paint over chalk paint or can you paint over stain?
 In the case of this project, the answer is yes.
 In general, though, you would want to make sure you aren’t mixing a water-based product over an oil-based product or vice versa.
 Of if you do, you want to make sure that the first coat is completely cured.
 Just check your products first to avoid unnecessary incident.
 Let’s start with proper prep.
 Using a sanding block/sandpaper give the entire table top surface a nice sanding to scuff up the surface.

 Next, go ahead and clean the table tops making sure to remove any dirt and dust.